-6.10 Place reminders throughout the office about energy conservation, such as turning off computer monitors and shutting off lights in unoccupied rooms.
+6.8 Place reminders throughout the office about energy conservation, such as turning off computer monitors and shutting off lights in unoccupied rooms.
 For a set of reminder stickers and clings, contact greenoffices@emory.edu or feel free to make your own!
-6.11 Promote and provide resources for alternative transportation options.
+6.9 Provide information about the nearest recycling containers.
+For a template of signage, please contact greenoffices@emory.edu.
+6.10 Promote and provide resources for alternative transportation options.
 For information on available commute alternatives, visit the Transportation and Parking Services website here .
 19% of Emory's CO2 emissions come from faculty, staff, and student commuting.
 Choosing an alternative helps Emory reach its goal of 20% reduction in greenhouse gas emissions by 2020.
 For more information on Emory's Climate Action Plan, visit here .
-6.12 Know who our building/department's Wellness Champion is and communicate with them about health and wellness inquiries and ideas.
-The link to the Wellness Champion official page is here .
-7.0 Innovation Ideas In our office, we 7.1 Encourage innovative ideas from our employees for office- wide sustainability initiatives.
+7.0 Innovation Points In our office, we 7.1 Encourage innovative ideas from our employees for office-wide sustainability initiatives.
 Offices can earn additional points for actions that are not listed in the checklist.
 Initiatives and corresponding points awarded are subject to committee approval.
 Example Innovation: Eliminate landfill trash cans from your office to maximize material diversion from the landfill.
-7.2 Tell us about sustainability innovations (action or policy) undertaken by your office within the past three years that are not captured by the previous checklist items.
-Describe both the effort and impact of the innovation(s).